-Russian artist Alexander Iacovleff was a master of painting and the graphic arts representative of the neo-classical trend in the modern movement.
-Born in St. Petersburg on 12 June 1887 to the family of a maritime officer, he studied at the Academy of Arts under D. Kardovsky from 1905-1913.
+Russian artist Alexander Iacovleff was a master of painting as well as the graphic arts representative of the neo-classical trend in the modern movement.
+Born in St. Petersburg on the 12th of June 1887 to the family of a maritime officer, he studied at the Academy of Arts under D. Kardovsky from 1905-1913.

 Between 1914 and 1915, Iacovleff travelled throughout Italy.
 From 1909 to 1918 Iacovleff worked at the Satirikon and Novy Satirikon magazines and in 1912 he became a member of the Mir Isskusstva (World of Art) Association of Artists.